 If the improper deduction only occurred one time or was not intentional, the employer does not lose the overtime exemption, provided it reimburses the employee for the amount of the improper deduction.

-If you believe your pay was illegally docked, it is important to talk to a knowledgeable employment law attorney who can determine if you have legal options.
+If you believe your pay was illegally docked, it is important to talk to a knowledgeable attorney who can determine if you have legal options.
 The attorneys at Peter T. Nicholl Law Offices are experienced at handling many types of wage and hour claims and can explain your rights during a free consultation.

 Contact our personal injury lawyers for a free consultation if you have been injured by another’s negligence.
 You may be entitled to compensation.